0x1eef/cmd.rb/README.md

 ## Example

-The following example demonstrates a basic "ls" command that is implemented with `Dir.entries`.
-The command accepts two options that are assigned default values in case the command is run with no arguments:
+The following example demonstrates a simple command that is implemented with `Dir.entries`.
+The command accepts two options that are assigned default values for when the command is run with no arguments.
+Example:

 ```ruby
 #!/usr/bin/env ruby